emcruise/tor-rootkit/README.md

 ```

 ### Client
 Note: The compilation of the Rootkit client ONLY works on Windows.

+**Insert the Onion Address the Listener prints upon running into client\client.py,
+otherwise the client wont work!**

 Install all dependencies:
 ```bash